Should Babies Be Sleeping on Their Stomach? - Baby Chick

 Having a child brings up many questions.
 It just comes with the territory.
 No matter how many books you read, there’s nothing quite like lived experience.
 Safe sleep is an important topic, and well-meaning people may advise you on the best way for your baby to sleep.
 Their suggestions may include when your baby should be sleeping on their stomach.
 But is this a safe option?

-According to CDC data from 2020, nearly 3,400 babies died from sudden unexpected infant deaths (SUID), including 1,389 from sudden infant death syndrome (SIDS) and 905 from accidental strangulation, entrapment, and suffocation, often during sleep.2,3 In 2022, the American Academy of Pediatrics (AAP) published a new policy statement outlining safe infant sleep recommendations to reduce the risk of sleep-related infant deaths.1
+According to CDC data from 2020, nearly 3,400 babies died from sudden unexpected infant deaths (SUID), including 1,389 from sudden infant death syndrome (SIDS) and 905 from accidental strangulation, entrapment, and suffocation, often during sleep.2,3 In 2022, the American Academy of Pediatrics (AAP) published a new policy statement outlining safe infant sleep recommendations to reduce the risk of sleep-related infant deaths.1 In this article, we’ll discuss safe sleep recommendations and answer parents’ burning questions about children sleeping on their stomachs and the need for tummy time.

-Is It Safe for Babies To Be Sleeping On Their Stomach?
+Is It Safe for Babies To Be Sleeping on Their Stomach?

 Overwhelmingly, the answer is no for the first year of life.
 Babies develop rapidly during their first 12 months.
 The ability to roll over is a milestone parents can look forward to around six months.
 However, some babies will start earlier.4 Even though they may be rolling over independently, the American Academy of Pediatrics recommends that “Back is best” when putting your baby to sleep at night and for all naps during their first year.5